excid-io/did-self/README.md

 ## About
 did:self is a DID method that enables DID document management without registries.
 A did:self identifier is the thumbprint of a JWK as defined in [RFC 7638](https://www.rfc-editor.org/rfc/rfc7638).
-The corresponding  DID document is protected by a "proof", which is a JSON Web Signature generated by the private key that corresponds to the did:self identifier.
-The payload of this signature is the DID document itself, which is then ``detached'' (see [Appendix F of RFC 7515](https://www.rfc-editor.org/rfc/rfc7515.html#appendix-F))
+The corresponding  DID document is protected by a JSON Web Signature generated by the private key that corresponds to the did:self identifier.
+The payload of this signature is the DID document itself.

 A Python3 [implementation](https://github.com/excid-io/did-self-py)